 It is possible to complete timekeeper training on the spot at a meet.
 The best approach is to regularly attend meets to keep building on your timekeeping skills and experience.
+Minimum age of 13 years POSSIBLE NEXT STEPS

 - Chief Timekeeper

 - Train to be an IOT

 - Control room technical official pathway